 He is a scholar and teacher.
-He taught peace studies at the University of Toledo.
+He taught peace studies at the University of Toledo, and California State University, Sacramento.
 He is Quality Matters certified online course designer, instructor and peer reviewer. (https://www.qualitymatters.org/Home | Quality Matters)

 Professionally, he obtained his doctoral degree from the University of Toledo, USA, exploring the application of the capability approach developed by Amartya Sen in conflict prevention.
 An MA in Conflict Transformation and Organizational Leadership from Eastern Mennonite University, Harrisonburg, USA and an MPhil in Environmental Management and Sustainability from the University of Cape Town, Cape Town, South Africa.
 He holds a graduate certificate in Advanced Study of Nonviolent Conflict from the Fletcher School, Tufts University, Boston, USA.

-He was the pioneer coordinator of the Africa Network of Young Peace Builders, a strong network of about 200 youth-based organization and individuals involved in Peacebuilding, human rights and good governance working from the UNOY Peacebuilders Foundation International Secretariat in the Netherlands.
+He was the pioneer coordinator of the Africa Network of Young Peace Builders, a strong network of about 200 youth-based organizations and individuals involved in Peacebuilding, human rights and good governance working from the UNOY Peacebuilders Foundation International Secretariat in the Netherlands.

 He served as the Partners for Peace (P4P) Project Manager, a network whose mission is to build social capital around peacebuilding.
 P4P is an initiative of Chevron Inc, USA.
 Prior to working as P4P Manager, he was the Director of the Centre for Social Transformation and Human Development (CHDST).
-He coordinated various peace & civic education programs in the communities including the weekly live Radio programme on democracy, good governance, human rights, peace & development.
+He coordinated various peace & civic education programs in the communities, including the weekly live Radio programme on democracy, good governance, human rights, peace & development.

 He has written articles and book chapters in his areas of interest.